Pedro3Azevedo/Blackjack/README.md

 2. **Open in Browser**:
    - Double-click `blackjack_oop.html`
    - Or right-click → Open with Browser
-   - Or via local server (recommended)
+   - Or via local server

 3. **Start Playing**:
    - Page loads with new game